Kiep13/FollowMe/README.md

 Uses next Spring Projects:
 - Boot
+- Data

 Used libraries
 - Lombok
+- H2 (for internal database)

 ## Project functionality

 Existing functionality
 - [Get list of all excursions in web](http://localhost:8080/excursions)
+- Get excursion by id (better to navigate from previous one)

 Future functionality
 - Interacting with excursions.